Irritable Bowel Syndrome (IBS)

 What is IBS?

-This includes the small intestine, large intestine, and colon.
-It is diagnosed when
+tract.
+This includes the small intestine and large intestine (colon).
+It is diagnosed

-a person has belly pain or spasm associated with a change in the appearance or frequency
+when a person has belly pain or spasm associated with a change in the appearance or

 When you have IBS, your colon looks normal.
 But it does not work the way it should.